khanh-devos/blog_memory/_posts/2025-01-16-Data-Engineer.md

         - **Portability API** is an inter-operability layer enables us to use the language of choice with the engine of choice.

     - **Dataflow Runner v2**:
         - Portability (*Apache Beam*) helps us build a data pipeline that will be uploaded and executed by various runners.
 Some users prefer to run their pipelines on-premises or in multi-cloud environments (a multi-serviced combinations of AWS, Cloud, and Azure).
 But in this section, the pipeline will be uploaded and executed onto Dataflow *by a runner* called **"Dataflow Runner"**.
-It is like interpreter between Portability and Dataflow instance.
+It is like a translator between Portability and Dataflow instance.

         - Dataflow itself can operate alone without using Portability, for example "SQL-based data processing".
 However, we will lose most of useful features supported by Portability as mentioned in *"Beam Portability"*.